FAeN399/Godot_Sprite_Creation/spec.md

 # 1  Introduction & Goals
 The **Sprite Creator** is a dedicated pixel-art editor inside the JRPG Desktop Tool-Suite.
-Its mission is to let designers **draw, animate, recolor, and export** character and object sprites in a single workflow, then deliver Godot-ready assets with zero manual post-processing.
+Its mission is to let designers **draw, animate, recolor, and export** character and object sprites in a single workflow, then deliver **Godot-ready assets with zero manual post-processing**.

+🎯 **Core Value Proposition**: Eliminate the traditional sprite pipeline friction by providing direct, automated export to Godot's native SpriteFrames format with real-time project synchronization.

 **MVP Objectives**

 * Draw 16 – 128 px pixel art with classic tools (brush, eraser, bucket, marquee).
-* Create multi-layer, multi-frame animations with onion-skin support.
+* Create multi-layer, multi-frame animations with onion-skin support and timeline-based editing.
-* Batch-generate palette-swap variants.
+* Batch-generate palette-swap variants for character customization.
-* Export a sprite-sheet (`.png`) + **Godot SpriteFrames** resource (`.tres`) + optional preview `.gif`.
+* **🔥 PRIMARY GOAL**: Export sprite-sheet (`.png`) + **Godot SpriteFrames** resource (`.tres`) + optional preview `.gif` with one-click workflow.
 * One-click sync to ProjectStore so the Godot addon auto-imports updated sprites.

 ---